odinuv/web/en/apv/articles/sql-aggregation/index.md

 you better rewrite the whole thing.

 ## Aggregation
-In SQL aggregation is an operation which merges two or rows (entities) into one.
+In SQL aggregation is an operation which merges two or more rows (entities) into one.
 It has no relation to [Aggregation in OOP](https://en.wikipedia.org/wiki/Object_composition#Aggregation).
 Aggregation usually needs an aggregation function (SUM, MAX, AVG, ...) which performs the merge.